imcvampire/Sort-one-million-number/README.md

 - GCC 5.2.1 or newer.

 # How to  build and run:
-To manually build and run this project, you must have all requiremnts installed.
+To manually build and run this project, you must have all requirments installed.

 1. Run `gcc -o sort sort.c` in this project folder.
 2. Run `./sort` to run this project.